 Albert was an excellent student, possessing an intelligence that proved more ordered than his future wife, Queen Victoria.
 He was musically talented.
 He studied ancient and modern history, French, Latin, natural sciences, English, mathematics, etc. He practiced an unvaried schedule throughout his life, but as a youth 6 – 8 A.M. daily was set aside for his deeper studies.
 Albert was educated at Bonn University.

 As Queen Victoria’s consort, Albert “adopted” England’s so-called enlightenment, which was obviously nothing like the enlightenment now practiced within the United Kingdom.
-Albert openly purported the idea that a fair-minded monarch (who did not endorse party politics) should preside over Parliament.
-As devious as this might sound in light of today’s political posturing on both sides of the ocean, Albert saw his daughters as a means to spread his ideas to the thrones of other countries into which they marry.
+Albert openly purported the idea a fair-minded monarch (who did not endorse party politics) should preside over Parliament.
+As devious as this might sound in light of today’s political posturing on both sides of the ocean, Albert saw his daughters as a means to spread his ideas to the thrones of other countries into which they would marry.
 His sons’ destinies were prescribed as the children of the queen and the British rule.

 Queen Victoria came to appreciate Albert’s many talents and abilities.
 He began by overseeing the queen’s domestic affairs of their two households.
 However, during her lying in and delivery of their first child, Victoria permitted Albert to act in her stead on “official” business.
-She pressed Albert to write memos and instructions to her various ministers, an act that Lord Melbourne referred to as “The Prince’s observations.”
+She pressed Albert to write memos and instructions to her various ministers, an act Lord Melbourne referred to as “The Prince’s observations.”
 Albert’s efforts earned him new respect from those involved in the Queen’s business.
 With his keen insights, Albert managed to place his wife’s position on policies and laws in a kinder light than would likely have been achieved by Victoria herself.

 In Victoria’s Daughters (Jerrold M. Packard, St Martin’s, 1998) we learn, “Victoria’s premarital fondness for and dependence on her first prime minister, Lord Melbourne, had been thought a dangerous thing, leading to serious difficulties between the sovereign and Melbourne’s successor when Melbourne lost office.
 It was Albert who diplomatically, and with unarguable logic, taught his wife that the breaking of ties to any minister had to be faced to prevent constitutional injury to the monarchy.
 In keeping with the passionate nature of her personality, Victoria soon thereafter came under the almost complete tutelage of her prince.
 One official would write of Albert as ‘in fact, tho’ not in name, Her Majesty’s Private Secretary.’
 Another minister went further, stating that the queen had turned Albert into a virtual ‘King-Consort,’ which had, ironically, been the title she suggested for him when the marriage negotiations first got underway.”